Communities

 Each September, we go Red for City Giving Day to raise awareness of the many ways in which the City can and does support our communities to thrive.

-Our participation in the Lord Mayor’s ‘She Can Be…’ aims to support our Futuremakers strategy by raising aspirations for young women and enabling the potential and employability of this underserved group.
-Through She Can Be… we can help to change perceptions, share skills and demystify the city to help empower young women to make informed career decisions.
-This year, the Bank invited 24 students from East London to our Global Head Office in London for a taste of City careers and to hear from a number of women with varying paths into employment.
-28 volunteers helped to illustrate life at Standard Chartered while exploring the skills that are applied within a wide range of roles within the organisation.
+Our participation in the Lord Mayor’s ‘We Can Be…’ aims to support our Philanthropy strategy by raising aspirations for young women and enabling the potential and employability of this underserved group.
+Through We Can Be… we can help to change perceptions, share skills and demystify the city to help empower young women to make informed career decisions.
+Each year, the Bank invits a group of students from a London school to our Global Head Office in London for a taste of City careers and to hear from a number of ‘real-models’ with varying paths into employment.
+Volunteers help to illustrate life at Standard Chartered while exploring the skills that are applied within a wide range of roles within the organisation.

 Before I joined Goal I was very antisocial.
 I did not like to talk to anyone, I was just in my own bubble.
 But then when joined Goal I felt more comfortable.
 I felt like I had a place and a voice to speak in.